syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Table.md

 Private Sub pdfLightTable_BeginRowLayout(sender As Object, args As BeginRowLayoutEventArgs)

-If args.RowIndex = 0 Then
+If args.RowIndex = 0

+	Then

 		args.MinimalHeight = 25

 	End If

 End Sub

 {% endhighlight %}

 #### EndRowLayout
+{% endtabs %}
 This event is raised when row layout is finished.
 The arguments of this event are as follows:

-* RowIndex (read-only): Index of the row (zero based),
+•RowIndex (read-only): Index of the row (zero based),

-* Cancel: Enables to cancel layout.
+•Cancel: Enables to cancel layout.

-* LayoutCompleted (read-only):  Gets a value indicating whether the row was drawn completely.
+•LayoutCompleted (read-only):  Gets a value indicating whether the row was drawn completely.

-* Bounds (read-only): Bounds of the row on the page.
+•Bounds (read-only): Bounds of the row on the page.

 #### BeginCellLayout

 This event is raised when cell layout starts.
 The arguments of this event are as follows:

-* RowIndex (read-only): Index of the current row
+•RowIndex (read-only): Index of the current row

-* CellIndex (read-only): Index of the current cell within the row
+•CellIndex (read-only): Index of the current cell within the row

-* Value (read-only): Text value of the cell
+•Value (read-only): Text value of the cell

-* Bounds (read-only): Bounds of the cell
+•Bounds (read-only): Bounds of the cell

-* Graphics : Graphics on which the cell should be drawn
+•Graphics : Graphics on which the cell should be drawn

-* Skip: Indicates if the cell should be skipped
+•Skip: Indicates if the cell should be skipped

  The following code example illustrates how to draw the graphics elements inside the cell.
+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 //Creates a new PDF document.